Bboy9090/GhostWriter-/README.md

 2. Scroll to the bottom and expand the "Danger Zone" section
 3. Click "Panic Wipe"
 4. Type `DELETE` to confirm
-5. All data is immediately erased
+5. All data is immediately erased from cloud storage

 **What Gets Wiped:**
 - All card metadata
 - All transaction history
 - PIN hash
 - Failed attempt counter
-- All localStorage entries under the `cardCommandCenter.*` namespace
+- All cloud storage entries under the `cardCommandCenter.*` namespace

 **After Wipe:**
 - The app reloads in first-run state